-Evaluation of clinical events (ECE) (seven mandated in year 3, six mandated in year 4, six free choices in year 5)
+Evaluation of clinical events (ECE) (seven mandated in ST5, six mandated in ST6, six free choices in ST7)

-Seven ECEs will be required in year 3 and six ECEs in years 4 and 5.
-For years 3 and 4 these are specified in the below lists.
-For year 5, there will be a minimum of six free-choice ECEs agreed as part of the personal development plan (PDP).
+Seven ECEs will be required in ST5 and six ECEs in ST6 and ST7.
+For ST5 and ST6 these are specified in the below lists.
+For ST7, there will be a minimum of six free-choice ECEs agreed as part of the personal development plan (PDP).
 Trainees will need to select the pertinent assessment from the options on the ECE form found via the LEPT system.

-- 1. Experience with health and safety oversight and demonstration of involvement with addressing an issue in this area - 2.
-Carry out and present a clinical or laboratory audit - 3.
-Participate in a journal club, demonstrating ability to critically appraise - 4.
-Carry out teaching activity - 5.
-Demonstrate competence in duty biochemist activity - 6.
-Demonstrate providing advice to a colleague in writing and/or verbally - 7.
-Plan and perform a method validation/verification
+- 1. Experience with health and safety oversight and demonstration of involvement with addressing an issue in this area. - 2.
+Carry out and present a clinical or laboratory audit. - 3.
+Participate in a journal club, demonstrating ability to critically appraise. - 4.
+Carry out teaching activity. - 5.
+Demonstrate competence in duty biochemist activity. - 6.
+Demonstrate providing advice to a colleague in writing and/or verbally. - 7.
+Plan and perform a method validation/verification.

-- 1. Carry out and present a clinical or laboratory audit - 2.
-Participate in a journal club, demonstrating ability to critically appraise - 3.
-Carry out a teaching activity - 4.
-Demonstrate competence in duty biochemist activity - 5.
-Demonstrate providing advice to a colleague in writing and/or verbally - 6.
-Carry out a small management project
+- 1. Carry out and present a clinical or laboratory audit. - 2.
+Participate in a journal club, demonstrating ability to critically appraise. - 3.
+Carry out a teaching activity. - 4.
+Demonstrate competence in duty biochemist activity. - 5.
+Demonstrate providing advice to a colleague in writing and/or verbally. - 6.
+Carry out a small management project.

-Six free-choice ECEs to be agreed as part of a PDP.
+Six free-choice ECEs to be agreed upon as part of a PDP.